fauzihalabe/node-provably-fair/README.md

 ```

 #### `getNonce()`
-- "Returns the current nonce used."
+- Returns the current nonce used.

 #### Example: